WASdev/ci.docker.websphere-traditional/test/README.md

 * dockerfile-location - ../developer
 * URL - URL where the binaries are placed

-## Build and Test IBM WebSphere Application Server Classic Network Deployment images
+## Build and test IBM WebSphere Application Server traditional Network Deployment images

 1. Clone this repository.
 2. Move to the directory `test`.